paulhibbitts/test-docsify-this/docs/README.md

 For example, the following URL will display the Advanced Web Page Builder, with the Markdown file URL set to `https://github.com/hibbitts-design/docsify-this-multiple-page-course-site/blob/main/home.md`, the site name 'CPT-363' along with a Docsify custom Sidebar and Navbar to be included: https://docsify-this.net/?url-field=https://github.com/hibbitts-design/docsify-this-multiple-page-course-site/blob/main/home.md&sidebar=true&loadSidebar=true&loadNavbar=true&name=CPT-363

-The quickest way to create such a shareable URL is to use the Docsify-This Web Page Builder to generate a Docisfy-This web page URL, and then replace the URL parameter `basepath` with `url-field` using the full path of the source Markdown file URL.
+The quickest way to create such a shareable URL is to use the Docsify-This Web Page Builder to generate a Docsify-This web page URL, and then replace the URL parameter `basepath` with `url-field` using the full path of the source Markdown file URL.
 For example, the URL https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&sidebar=true&maxLevel=3 would be changed to https://docsify-this.net/?url-field=https://github.com/hibbitts-design/docsify-this-one-page-article/blob/main/home.md&homepage=home.md&sidebar=true&maxLevel=3.

 ##### Pre-configured Settings for Embedding Docsify-This Content